-1. Enter church: (a) three bows, (b) kiss analoy, and (c) get the priest’s blessing (usually by (1) kissing the deacon door icon, (2) entering the altar, then (3) bowing three times to the holy table, then (4) finding the priest).
-“I shall go into the altar of God, unto God Who giveth joy to my youth,” say the Psalms (Ps.
-42).
+1. Enter church: (a) three bows, (b) kiss the main analoy icon, and (c) get the priest’s blessing (usually by (1) kissing the deacon door icon, (2) entering the altar, then (3) bowing three times to the holy table, then (4) finding the priest).
+Psalm 42 says, “I shall go into the altar of God, unto God Who giveth joy to my youth.”

 2. Light all lamps and the charcoal for the censer.
 Hold the charcoal upside down using the tongs.